colevandersWands/notes/pages/Spiderweb Curriculum.md

 tags:: design

-- helps to give an implicit need/motivation for each learning objective
+- helps to give an implicit need/motivation for [[Learning Objectives]]
 	- from the designer's end: a helpful tool for deciding what to include and exclude
-	- from the learner's perspective: gives meaning and anchoring for LOs, even seemingly useless ones ([[Learner Trust]])
+	- from the learner's perspective: gives meaning and anchoring for [[Learning Objectives]] , even seemingly useless ones ([[Learner Trust]])
+	- places collaboration, communication and other "soft skills" unavoidably at the center of everything
+	- when used alongside the [[Rhetorics of Programming]], it also places social and ethical questions center stage.
 - An example of a "table of contents" for a [[Web Development]] spiderweb curriculum
 	- It's helpful to imagine this curriculum as a spider web with two types of thread:
 		- **Skills**: The lines going out from the center represent the skills you will practice each and every week.